magento/knowledge-base/src/troubleshooting/known-issues-patches-attached/packages-downgraded-after-upgrading-from-2.4.4-to-2.4.4-p1.md

 <ins>Steps to reproduce</ins>:

-When upgrading from 2.4.4 to 2.4.4-p1, there is a number of modules which are downgraded with similar output:
+When upgrading from 2.4.4 to 2.4.4-p1, there is a number of packages (modules) which are downgraded with similar output:

 ```text
 Downgrading magento/module-adobe-ims (2.1.4 => 2.1.3)